Deathspell Omega was formed by two members of Hirilorn, following the demise of

 (presumably, the one responsible for most of the songwriting).
 After all, it is their first album.

-does open with some sort of feedback that sounds like a ringing telephone.
-Whatever the case may be, the song is as solid
+track does open with some sort of feedback that sounds like a ringing telephone.
+Whatever the case may be, the song is as

-as the previous four.
+solid as the previous four.
 The only difference is the drastic drop in sound quality.
-However, despite this, it is by no means the
+However, despite this, it is by no means

-most terrible production one can expect to hear in the realm of Black Metal.
-To anyone that says that the guitar riffs aren't
+the most terrible production one can expect to hear in the realm of black metal.
+To anyone that says that the guitar riffs

-discernible, all I can say is that you must not be listening.
-As for the music, the main riff is a tremolo melody that sounds
+aren't discernible, all I can say is that you must not be listening.
+As for the music, the main riff is a tremolo melody that

-like something from an old Darkthrone album.
-It is true that far too many bands have attempted to capture the same cold, minimalist
+sounds like something from an old Darkthrone album.
+It is true that far too many bands have attempted to capture the same

-feeling that Darkthrone achieved on Under A Funeral Moon and Transilvanian Hunger, but Deathspell Omega
+cold, minimalist feeling that Darkthrone achieved on Under A Funeral Moon and Transilvanian Hunger, but

-and musically adept bands, but it's not entirely impossible that someone could come close to doing it justice.
-It's just that
+the more skilled and musically adept bands, but it's not entirely impossible that someone could come close to doing it justice.

-most shitty bands mistake the low-fi sound of those albums to equate lack of skill (which is incredibly erroneous) and think
+It's just that most shitty bands mistake the low-fi sound of those albums to equate lack of skill (which is incredibly erroneous)

-that they can hide their own weaknesses by emulating that style, not realizing that it actually did take great skill in songwriting
+and think that they can hide their own weaknesses by emulating that style, not realizing that it actually did take great skill

 The next song is "The Ancient Presence Revealed", which begins with a thrash riff,